 Spills and spots must be addressed immediately for best results.
 Spills that are allowed to dry are much more difficult to remove.
-Spot cleaners used on The Manufacturer's products must be approved by the CRI Seal of Approval Program.
-These products are listed at www. carpet-rug.org.
+Spot cleaners used on the North Cascades Collection must be approved by the CRI Seal of Approval Program.
+These products are listed at www.carpet-rug.org.